 Explore ways to help make your professional goals in STEM a reality!

-The Black and Latino Men at Tandon (BLMT) committee seeks to identify and support meaningful connections that empower Black and Latino men to achieve their academic and professional goals.
+The My Brother’s Keeper @ Tandon (MyBK @ T) committee seeks to identify and support meaningful connections that empower Black and Latino men to achieve their academic and professional goals.

 First-person narratives can be a powerful way of connecting the goals of our Black and Latino men to their professional aspirations.
 Explore the stories of our recent alumni as they reflect on their academic career and discuss life after Tandon.